joaomcteixeira/taurenmd/CONTRIBUTING.rst

 This project follows Continuous Integration (CI) good practices (let us know if something can be improved).
 As referred in the previous section, CI environment is provided by `tox <https://tox.readthedocs.io/en/latest/>`_ in combination with `tox-conda <https://github.com/tox-dev/tox-conda>`_.
 All *tox* testing environments run on `Travis-CI <https://travis-ci.org/joaomcteixeira/taurenmd>`_; there, we check for code style integrity, documentation, tests and test coverage, **all** dependencies are installed.
 CI configuration is defined in the `tox.ini <https://github.com/joaomcteixeira/taurenmd/blob/master/tox.ini>`_ file.

 Currently, we do not provide thorough testing for Windows platforms. *taurenmd* depends on several research libraries and we cannot and should not attempt to guarantee proper installation of those libraries on all platforms.
 Therefore we decided to provide full test coverage just for Linux systems where we know those libraries are compatible with.
-You may wish to read our :ref:`Installation` page.
+You may wish to read our **Installation** page.